prakashsharma19/latex/README.md

     if (effectsEnabled && effectType !== 'none') {
         paragraph.classList.add(effectType);
         paragraph.addEventListener('animationend', () => {
-            copyAndRemoveParagraph(paragraph, clipboardText);
+            // Use the original paragraph for deletion after copying copyAndRemoveParagraph(paragraph, clipboardText);
         });
     } else {
-        copyAndRemoveParagraph(paragraph, clipboardText);
+        // Use the original paragraph for deletion after copying copyAndRemoveParagraph(paragraph, clipboardText);
     }